Mange/roadie/README.md

 * MRI 1.9.3
 * MRI 2.0.0
 * JRuby (latest)
+* Rubinius >= 2.1 (experimental)

 [(Build status)](http://travis-ci.org/#!/Mange/roadie)

 Let me know if you want any other VM supported officially.

+Rubinius support is experimental since it it currently hindered by a Rubinius bug that will probably be fixed shortly.

 ### Versioning ###